RedHatWorkshops/fuse-on-openshift/_posts/explore/2014-08-01-deploy-first-docker-image.md

 ### Background: Containers and Pods

 Before we start digging in we need to understand how containers and pods are related.
-Given the morning sessions where we discussed the OpenShift platform and how it uses containers and pods, we will not be covering the background on these technologies in this lab.
+Given the content from the workshop and slides we discussed the OpenShift platform and how it uses containers and pods, we will not be covering the background on these technologies in this lab.
 Instead, we will dive right in and start using them.